Dishag2611/Expensia/README.md

 ---
 ## Getting Started

-It is a expense tracking website, which helps to achive your financial goals.
+It is an expense tracking website, which helps in achieving your financial goals.

 ## Features